twinanda/ml-cookbook/slurm/hf-accelerate/README.md

 ### Monitor the job

 You can monitor the job status using `squeue` command.
-Once the job is running, you can check the output in the log file specified in the script (`accelerate-example-<job_id>.out`).
+Once the job is running, you can check the output in the log file specified in the script (`output/accelerate-example-<job_id>.out`).

 ### Expected output